Delta Air Lines (NYSE:DAL) Updates FY 2024 Earnings Guidance

-Delta Air Lines (NYSE:DAL – Get Rating) issued an update on its FY 2024 earnings guidance on Thursday morning.
+Delta Air Lines (NYSE:DAL – Get Rating) updated its FY 2024 earnings guidance on Thursday.
 The company provided earnings per share guidance of $7.00- for the period.
 The company issued revenue guidance of -.
 Delta Air Lines also updated its Q4 2022 guidance to $1.00-$1.25 EPS.

+A number of research firms have recently issued reports on DAL.
+Susquehanna cut their price objective on shares of Delta Air Lines from $47.00 to $35.00 and set a positive rating on the stock in a research report on Tuesday, July 12th.
+Cowen upgraded Delta Air Lines from a market perform rating to an outperform rating and set a $54.00 price objective for the company in a report on Friday, October 14th.
+Jefferies Financial Group increased their target price on Delta Air Lines from $35.00 to $40.00 and gave the stock a buy rating in a report on Monday, October 24th.
+TheStreet upgraded shares of Delta Air Lines from a d+ rating to a c- rating in a research note on Tuesday, September 20th.
+Finally, Barclays dropped their price objective on shares of Delta Air Lines from $45.00 to $38.00 in a research note on Wednesday, October 12th.
+Three research analysts have rated the stock with a hold rating, fifteen have given a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat, Delta Air Lines has a consensus rating of Moderate Buy and an average price target of $49.56.

 Hedge Funds Weigh In On Delta Air Lines